cfce/chilin/docs/Installation.rst

 If you

 * want to know more about dependent data
-* want to prepare by yourself
+* want to prepare new version of reference data by yourself
-* you have species not in our list
+* you have species assembly not in our list

 see details about the :ref:`dependent data<dependentdata>`.